dehond/dehond.github.io/index.markdown

     <!-- <p>I work in labs where we try to simulate uncontrollable and complicated quantum mechanical systems using controllable and (slightly) less complicated ones.</p> -->

     <p>On the <a href="/blog/">blog on this website</a> I hope to share some of the interesting things I learn in and outside of the lab, which typically don't find their way into papers.</p>
+    <p>During my time as a graduate student I contributed to De Fusie, a (now defunct) online outlet for young academics.
+I've collected <a href="/fusie/">some of my contributions here</a> as well.</p>
     </span>
     <div id = "ho-figure">
         <div id = "ho-container"></div>